balderdashy/sails-docs/Views.md

 	</span>
 <footer>
 ```
-As you can see, this is nothing more than a simple ejs file.
+As you can see, this is nothing more than a simple EJS file.
 Nothing special, nothing magical.

 Now, lets call it from our index file.